cbor-wg/cddl/draft-ietf-cbor-cddl.md

 string syntax can also be used in the member key position, followed by a colon.
 The above example could therefore have been written with quoted strings in the member key positions.

-More generally, all the types defined can be used in a keytype position by following them with a double arrow — in particular, the double arrow is necessary if a type is named by an identifier (which would be interpreted as a string before a colon).
-A string also is a type (that contains a single value only — the given string), so another form for this example is:
+More generally, types specified in other ways than the cases described above can be used in a keytype position by following them with a double arrow — in particular, the double arrow is necessary if a type is named by an identifier (which, when followed by a colon, would be interpreted as a "bareword" and turned into a text string).
+A literal text string also gives rise to a type (which contains a single value only — the given string), so another form for this example is: